Staff & Board

 Kay is the Curator of Education for the Missoula Art Museum.
 Prior to this position, she worked at the Montana Museum of Art and Culture, the Montana Arts Council, homeWORD, as co-editor of the St. James Guide to both Latin American Art and African American Art, and as Development Director and grant writer/researcher at MAM.
 During her time in Chicago, she was the Director of Education at the Hyde Park Art Center in Chicago and has been committed to arts education throughout her career.
 While in Chicago, she worked at Marwen and Gallery 37, both inner-city arts centers.
 She completed a curatorial internship for the John D. and Catherine T. MacArthur Foundation, as well as internships in museum education at the Art Institute of Chicago and the Eiteljorg Museum of Native American and Western Art in Indianapolis.
 Kay brings experience designing and implementing teen mentorship programs in the arts, curriculum-based arts-integrated programs, jobs-training programs in the arts, and other interpretive programs from institutions with nationally recognized arts and museum education programs.
 She has an extensive background in art, with a master’s in art history, theory, and criticism in modern and contemporary art from the School of the Art Institute of Chicago—where she focused on contemporary women artists of Cuba—and a bachelor’s in art history from DePaul University.

-Janaína Vieira-Marques
+Janaína Vieira-MarquesJanaína Vieira-Marques

 Educator and Outreach Coordinator

 Janaína Vieira-Marques is a Brazilian-American art director and educator who has called Missoula home since 2008, after immigrating from Brazil.
-For 13 years, in both roles, she has created art encounters and education programs that incorporate public art pieces, performances, sets, and costumes.
-Janaína has served as Artist in Residence at the Holter Museum of Art and at MAM, and as the K-8 art teacher at Sussex School.
+In both roles, she has created art encounters and education programs that incorporate public art pieces, performances, sets, and costumes.
+Janaína served as Artist in Residence at the Holter Museum of Art and at MAM, and as K-8 art teacher at Sussex School.
 She has created arts projects for most of the elementary schools in Missoula through the Spark Ignite Learning program.
 Janaína trained in Visual Thinking Strategies and Arts Integration at the Kennedy Center for the Arts and earned a BFA with high honors from the University of Montana.
 As an artist she seeks to facilitate collaborative interactions while beautifying the places we share.
-Her pieces include collaborations with dancers, choreographers, engineers and light designers.
+Her pieces include collaborations with dancers, choreographers, engineers, and light designers.
 Janaína is trained in graphic design and knows a lot about coloring sawdust for public art.

 "My work is grounded in my own experiences as an immigrant, a teaching artist, a mother, a wife and a part of the BIPOC community.
 I believe that the arts are a fundamental right that can transform communities and shape the way we think about humanity.
 My approach to education is towards collaboration, where we all bring to the table different skill sets to enhance learning and our sense of place and belonging."